dobedobedo/EmpCorrect_App/README.md

 ===== 14/9/2017 =====
 - Disable opencv QT context menu when right click
 - Make "Original" window automatically appear at the centre of screen, and resize to 2/3 screen size
-- Add support to numpad Enter input
+- Add support to numpad Enter in _Reflectance_ input box
-- Add the function to adjust brightness (0-300%)
+- Add the function to adjust display brightness (0-300%)

 ===== 11/9/2017 =====
 - Remove executable since python crash every time when I try to build it